timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 You need to add your AWS credentials to the repository so it will have permission to connect to Lambda.
 You can do this by adding [GitHub secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) using the GitHub CLI.

-1. Authenticate with a GitHub:
+1. Authenticate with GitHub:
     ```bash
     gh auth login
     ```
-    This will prompt you to choose what account you want to log into using either your password or GitHub authentication token.
+    This prompts you to choose which account you want to log into using either your password or GitHub authentication token.
 1. Add AWS credentials as GitHub secrets.
     By using GitHub secrets, your credentials are encrypted and cannot be seen